datahub-project/datahub/docs/posts.md

 </p>

 ### Create Posts Using the GraphQL

 To create a post via API, you can call the [createPost](../graphql/mutations.md#createPost) GraphQL mutation.
+To create a post via API, you can call the [createPost](../graphql/mutations.md#createPost) GraphQL mutation.

 There is only one type of Post that can be currently made, and that is a **Home Page Announcement**.
 This may be extended in the future to other surfaces.